andydlindsay/lectures/twelve-week/w04d02-example/README.md

 - **`navigator` object**
   - Contains information about the browser such as browser version, browser name, and geographic location
 - **`document` object**
-  - The root node of the document
+  - Represents the DOM
+  - Can be seen in the browser console by running `console.dir(document)`

 ```js
 // navigator and document are actually props on the window object